JuMe87/meet/README.md

 -  so that I'm aware of the fact that I changed my user seetings such as city or time range.

  **Gherkin description**:
--  GIVEN the user has changed his settings suchs as city or time range
+-  Given the user has changed his settings suchs as city or time range
--  WHEN using the app
+-  When using the app
--  THEN the app must show an error message.
+-  Then the app must show an error message.

 ## FEATURE 5: DATA VISUALIZATION